Skullybutcher/Bharatbuilds/docs/benchmark.md

 Downstream compiler/repair evaluation deliberately uses hand-authored gold Rule IR so extraction errors do not contaminate repair metrics.
-Do NOT claim "raw natural-language policies achieve 100% end-to-end repair" — that is not what this benchmark demonstrates.
+Do NOT claim "raw natural-language policies achieve 100% end-to-end repair", that is not what this benchmark demonstrates.

-The 16-case eval split is a **held-out authored (frozen) evaluation split**, authored by the same process as dev — not an independent external dataset of unseen real-world policies.
+The 16-case eval split is a **held-out authored (frozen) evaluation split**, authored by the same process as dev, not an independent external dataset of unseen real-world policies.
 Later, external policies can become a stronger test.

 Families: threshold relax/tighten, requirement add/remove, conditional,